RishabhKr97/ayushBackend/README.md

 * Video confrencing with the patient.
 * Digital prescription

-This project was selected for the grand finale of the smart indie hackathon.
+This project was selected for the grand finale of the smart india hackathon.